-If you want to get the code from GitHub then the latest PipeWire source code is available at GitHub.
+If you want to get the code from GitLab then the latest PipeWire source code is available at GitLab.
 To clone the repository, just:

-PipeWire is using the Meson build system and building PipeWire is fairly straightforward:
+PipeWire is using the Meson build system and we provide a convenience script and Makefile that makes building PipeWire fairly straightforward:

 $ ./autogen.sh --prefix=$PREFIX $ make $ make installThe

 You can test the PipeWire server from the source directory with: